 The fees for professional services (legal) in real estate transactions are at the accepted rate of 0.5-1.5% plus VAT of the buying price.
 This however depends on the lawyer and on the size of the transaction.

 It is recommended that the property be checked by a licensed and reputable engineer before you sign the contract.
-The customary engineer’s service fee ranges between $400 and $500, depending on the size of the property.
-Should you want to make changes to the property, you will need an architect to advise and inform you of the feasibility, time and financial cost of your desired change.
+The customary engineer’s service fee is about 1,500 $, depending on the size of the property.
+If you want to make changes to the property, you will need an architect to advise and inform you of the feasibility, time and financial cost of your desired change.
 Some changes require municipal permits and the architect can outline the process and estimate the additional costs that such change requires.

 The Israeli mortgages market offers a wide range of loan paths with various terms and conditions.
 Linkage to the dollar or the shekel, fixed interest or variable interest for a period of up to 30 years.
-The rate of financing on properties can be as high as 60% of the valued property, or more, depending on the guarantees the client is prepared to give to the bank.
+The rate of financing on properties can be as high as 50% of the valued property, or more, depending on the guarantees the client is prepared to give to the bank.

 • Mas Rechisha – Purchase tax

 • Maam – VAT (value-added tax)

 • Mas Shevach – Capital gains tax on real estate